How to send an invoice by email and get paid faster

 Please find attached invoice [number] from [your company], due on [date].

-Payment can be made via [payment methods].
+You can pay via [payment methods].

 Thanks for your business.